Disney has begun populating its parks with autonomous, personality-driven robots

 The project had gotten to the point of being able to demo it to groups like the GWC class when the serendipity that happens at Imagineering often kicked in.

-“One of the guys from our department had been working on “Guardians of the Galaxy ‑‑ Mission Breakout,” and he was like, “Hey, guys, you really need to come to R&D and see these creatures.
+“One of the guys from our department had been working on “Guardians of the Galaxy – Mission: BREAKOUT!,” and he was like, “Hey, guys, you really need to come to R&D and see these creatures.
 I think it would be the perfect thing for the first scene, that queue line in the collector’s collection room,” says Evans.

 This interplay between what Imagineering is experimenting with and what gets put in the parks is one of the things that makes the unit such a unique robotics lab.
 Many times off the shelf parts like Kinect sensors are grabbed and fit to the task, other times specific parts, components or even materials have to be invented and manufactured.
 Whatever technical hurdles are being overcome are always in service of the story, but the way that they may be put to use isn’t always known at the outset.